upstash/context7-legacy/README.md

 ✅ **Focused Content:** Includes only code and descriptions—no fluff or filler
 ✅ **Free Tier:** Up to 50 queries per day for personal use at no cost
 ✅ **Broad Compatibility:** Works seamlessly with MCP servers (e.g., Cursor, Windsurf)
-✅ **Fast Integration:** Generate project-specific context in minutes and embed Context7 links directly into your documentation
+✅ **Fast Integration:** Generate library-specific context in minutes and embed Context7 links directly into your documentation

 ---